Robert Drummond Balfour: Early career

 Robert Drummond Balfour was born on 1 March 1844 in Putney, Surrey and was educated at Bradfield College, from 1857 to 1859 at Westminster School, and then at Magdalene College, Cambridge.
 He was a right-handed, middle or lower-order batsman and wicket-keeper.
 By the time he went up to Cambridge Balfour had already played a good standard of club cricket for I Zingari and for a XXII of Cirencester against the United All-England Eleven.
 He made his first-class debut for Cambridge University against MCC in 1863, and remained a first choice in the eleven for five years.

 Later career

 After completing his studies he continued to play regularly for the MCC and also once for the Gentlemen versus Players.
-He represented Scotland in their first ever capped match, against Surrey.
+He represented Scotland in their first-ever capped match, against Surrey.
 His final appearance in first-class Cricket was for the MCC against Cambridge University in 1873.
 In 59 first-class innings Balfour scored 685 runs at an average of 12.45.
 His highest score was 82.
 As a 'keeper he effected 33 dismissals, 22 of which were catches and 11 stumpings.
 There is no record of him bowling.
-He is known to have batted alongside W. G. Grace, for example when he was first batsman in the MCC's match against Hertfordshire at Chorleywood, in May 1872.
+He is known to have batted alongside W. G. Grace, for example when he was the first batsman in the MCC's match against Hertfordshire at Chorleywood, in May 1872.